STARS4ALL/tessdb-server/README.md

 * The real key is an artificial key `tess_id` linked to the Fact table.
 * The `mac_address` could be the natural key if it weren't for the zero point and filter history tracking.
 * The `name` attribute could be an alternative key for the same reason.
-TESS instruments send readings using this name.
+TESS instruments send readings using this name in the MQTT payload.
 * A TESS instrument name can be changed as long as there is no other instrument with the same name.
 * The `location_id` is a reference to the current location assigned to the instrument.
 * Location id -1 denotes the "Unknown" location.